 By Sarah M. Baird

-Sarah Baird spent five days with the FINCA Uganda staff, touring various communities to learn about and document a host of programs that FINCA offers its clients.
+Sarah Baird spent five days with the FINCA Uganda staff, touring various communities to learn about and document a host of programs that FINCA offers its clients from a donor’s perspective.
 Here is her trip report.

 The responses were overwhelmingly positive about their loan portfolios and micro-energy products including the Solar Home Systems Program.